Dec 27-30, 2019

-Mae Sot is not the place you go to for tourism.
-But maybe it's a good place for a visa run, being a border town.
+Being a border town, Mae Sot is usually just a transit point before crossing into Myanmar for travel, or for a quick visa run.
 But I gained a few wonderful insights during my short visit.
 I learned that there are these missionaries who dedicate their entire lives in the service of humanity.
 I learned about the intimate tribal interaction of Karen people during a wedding.
 I've heard (not seen) about the compelling issues facing the refugees and the frustrating work NGO workers endure just to make a difference.
 And of course, Suzi.
 What can I say?
 She's been generous, considerate, and mindful of my presence on the trip.
 I've walked away before from someone I was traveling with, but with Suzi, again the seamlessness is apparent.
 I'd travel anytime with her.
 Thank you Suzi, thank you Joan and Peter, and thank you Alison.
 And to the newly wed Karen couple, I hope you have healthy and bouncy kids.

 --- Gigit (TheLoneRider)